joelbrewster/RAD/README.md

 # RunningAppDisplay

-RAD - A minimalist macOS utility that displays a dock-like bar of your running applications in the bottom-right corner of your screen.
   Built with Swift and native macOS frameworks.

 ## Features